 A few years ago, Mr. Dick partnered with six other pharmacists to purchase Crosby Drug, located about an hour and a half away from Stanley in the town of Crosby, North Dakota.
 The pharmacists’ sole purpose was to prevent neighboring Divide County from losing its only pharmacy, which was in danger of closing.
 Mr. Dick, through his personal experience at Dakota Drug, was incredibly impressed by the results he was seeing through his new digital tools.
 Soon he and his partners rolled out a similar program at Crosby Drug, allowing that pharmacy’s customers to likewise request refills and interact with the store via a customized app and website.

 Melding state-of-the-art digital tools with old fashioned, small-town values is what sets our pharmacy partners apart.
-We couldn’t be happier that we are helping Mr. Dick meet the needs of small town South Dakota residents by providing efficient, effective tools that streamline the work process, and allow customers to refill prescriptions at their convenience.
+We couldn’t be happier that we are helping Mr. Dick meet the needs of small town North Dakota residents by providing efficient, effective tools that streamline the work process, and allow customers to refill prescriptions at their convenience.